code-kern-ai/bricks/extractors/python_functions/pos_tagger/README.md

 Provides the part-of-speech tags using spaCy.
+The entities can have labels `PNOUN`, `ADJ`, `NOUN`, etc.